MAK20202021/Recommendation_System/README.md

 ## Acknowledgement
-This project is for [Udacity Nanodegree Program]. (https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project is for .[Udacity Nanodegree Program].(https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 Thanks to Udacity for arranging this exercise to strengthen our knowledge.
 This exercise platform has been taken from Udacity.
 ## Installation
 This exercise needs Anaconda package(Anaconda3), Jupyter Notebook (6.1.4)